zacsketches/yun/README.md

  But in order to try and do it right, I need to figure out how to rebuild Yun-GCC with the `--enable-libstdcxx-time`

+####LibZMQ
+I need to try this [link](https://walkerlindley.wordpress.com/2014/03/12/arduino-yun-and-git/) to get the source code onto the Yun.